 Check with other freelancers to see if they can tell you anything about your potential client.
 This is where your networks come in handy – tap a members’ club like the Freelance Writers Den (aff. link) for information, or ask a freelance blogging group on LinkedIn or Facebook.

 Look the company up online and check out their consumer reviews, too; bad customer care is a warning sign that they probably don’t care about the people they work with either.
 If word of mouth is bad, don’t waste your time — move on to brighter prospects.

 Lesson #2: History doesn’t always repeat itself

 A client who paid you last month won’t necessarily keep paying this month.
 Any business can hit a bump, and if things are getting tight then a freelance blogger’s paycheck is low on their list of priorities.

-Protect your income with advance payments or escrow deposits whenever you can.
-Even a 50% advance payment doesn’t mean you’ll get the other 50% at the end of the job, so make sure you’ve got a written agreement with your client about how and when you’ll get your final payment.
+Protect your income with advance payments in full (or partial deposits) whenever you can.
+Even a 50% deposit doesn’t mean you’ll get the other 50% at the end of the job, so make sure you’ve got a written agreement with your client about how and when you’ll get your final payment.